tomasklaen/uosc/README.md

 Open file menu.
 Browsing starts in current file directory, or user directory when file not available.
 The explorer only displays file types defined in the `video_types`, `audio_types`, and `image_types` options.

-You can use `ctrl+enter` or `ctrl+click` to load the whole directory in mpv instead of navigating its contents.
+You can use `alt+enter` or `alt+click` to load the whole directory in mpv instead of navigating its contents.
+You can also use `ctrl+enter` or `ctrl+click` to append a file or directory to the playlist.

 #### `items`